schen22/schen22.github.io/about.md

 permalink: /about/
 ---

 Hey it's Sarah!
 I'm a software engineer working at Facebook.
 My current interests are in mobile development and random stuff like figuring out how to keep my apartment clean.
 I also enjoy teaching, cooking, running, hiking, and wandering.
-Currently I'm in the middle of a journey to find a good bookstore and/or coffee shop to frequent.
+Currently I'm in the continuous journey of finding great bookstores.
+I define a great bookstore by how many rare finds I can find in their sale section. :3

 **Updates:** I may have found a keeper!
 Books Inc is fairly close to me, and endearingly claims the title of "the oldest bookstore of the West."
 They provide a substantial book selection for an independent store.
 Though I suppose that should come as no surprise because more people here support local businesses.